single-cell-data/SOMA/abstract_specification.md

 ### SOMAMetadataMapping

 The `SOMAMetadataMapping` is an interface to a string-keyed mutable map, representing the available operations on the metadata field in all foundational objects.
-In most implementations, it will be presented with a language-appropriate interface, e.g. Python `MutableMapping`.
+In most implementations, it will be presented with a language-appropriate interface, e.g., Python `MutableMapping`.

 The following operations will exist to manipulate the mapping, providing a getter/setter interface plus the ability to iterate on the collection: